ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

 # Abstract

-"Ember" is the current working name for a project to develop and facilitate collaboration on a specification, a computing environment, a library, and a model community, to serve as resources and infrastructure for innovative communities.
+This proposal suggests a project to develop and facilitate collaboration on a specification, a computing environment, a library, and a model community, to serve as resources and infrastructure for innovative communities.

-The primary components comprising the project are currently unfinished, but a variety of software maintained to facilitate the development of the project is available.

 # The problem